adhywiranata/fg-formgenerator/README.md

 data-multiple: generate a link for a field which can be inputted multiple times, in the form of multiple fields.
 Value of this attribute refers to the link value.
+Data-multiple for file and image input will have the input can fetch multiple file or images

 ```bash
   data-multiple="+ Add New Field"